History of Patrick Kane in Timeline

 In 2020, Patrick Kane became the youngest American player to reach 1,000 career regular season points.

-February 2023: Traded to the New York Rangers
+February 2023: Trade to the New York Rangers

-In February 2023, Patrick Kane was traded to the New York Rangers after playing for the Chicago Blackhawks.
+In February 2023, Patrick Kane's tenure with the Chicago Blackhawks ended when he was traded to the New York Rangers.

 On June 30, 2024, Patrick Kane signed a one-year contract extension with the Detroit Red Wings.